zyylhn/zscan/README_EN.md

 ### The late goal

-- [ ] Improve the current version of the server blasting module, support more commands, as far as possible to achieve barrier-free command use
+- [ ] Improve the current version of the server blasting module, support more commands, as far as possible to achieve barrier-free command use,And add the database utilization module (after blasting the successful database utilization)
     - [ ] Mysql
     - [ ] Mssql
     - [ ] Postgres